-I read an article the other day that said, “Everything you know about marketing, is dead.”
+I read an article the other day that claimed, “Everything you know about marketing, is dead.”
 I had to let that sink in and I do understand that things are changing all the time.
 I know marketing has changed with the advent of mobile devices and social media, but I thought I would resurrect some old rules and ideas and see if you think they’re dead.

 Rules of Thumb

 I always liked those rules that lead me to the promised land, even if they are rules I deliberately wanted to break and the people who believe everything I used to know about marketing is dead, are breaking them all, all the time.
 The first lesson I learned about design was about Typography.
 You know, the fonts and letter types used in everything we see.

 For starters, I agree that typography got its start in the print business, specifically the newspaper business, and I will grant that newspapers, even printed books, are out of favor just now.
 The first rule I discovered is there are two types of fonts, serifed and sans-serif fonts.
 The serifed fonts have feet and embellishments while the sans-serifed do not.
 When using headlines and body copy, you should use either one for the headlines and the other for the body.
 Now I can imagine you are saying to yourself, “But he didn’t follow his rule here, his headlines are sans-serifed as well as his body.
 That is true, and one of the rules I have deliberately broken.

 Within the realm of typography, style is used to convey feeling, emotion, and tone.
 For example, a new, forward-thinking company would do well to use Avant Guard, a sans-serifed font to convey its modern approach to